flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/online-atc.md

     <a href="../settings/">    <div class="imagemap" style="position: absolute; left: 1.7%; top: 85.0%; width: 5.8%; height: 7.0%;"><span class="imagemapname">Settings</span></div></a>
     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

+## Description

+The FlyByWire flyPad helps pilots managing the communication frequencies when using Online ATC services like VATSIM or IVAO.

+It lists all currently available ATC stations which can then be activated in the RMP 1 by a single click.

 ## Usage